-Alternative 3: Prohibit U.S. commercial vessels fishing in the IATTC Convention Area from targeting PBF and implement a 50 mt limit on incidental catch by prohibiting all U.S. commercial fishing vessels from retaining, transshipping, or landing additional PBF from the Convention Area after a full closure is announced in the Federal Register and through the last day of that calendar year.
+Alternative 3: Prohibit U.S. commercial vessels fishing in the IATTC Convention Area from targeting PBF and implement a 50 mt annual catch limit on incidental commercial catch by prohibiting all U.S. commercial fishing vessels from retaining, transshipping, or landing additional PBF from the Convention Area after a full closure is announced in the Federal Register and through the last day of that calendar year.
 The fishing restrictions and incidental catch limit would not apply to any U.S. commercial fishery operating outside of the Convention Area.

-Alternative 4: Implement a catch limit for PBF taken from the IATTC Convention Area by U.S. commercial vessels that is greater than 500 mt and fewer than 5,500 mt and is contingent upon a Commission-wide catch limit being reached.
+Alternative 4: Implement annual commercial catch limits for PBF taken from the IATTC Convention Area by U.S. commercial vessels that are greater than 600 mt and fewer than 10,500 mt, regardless of whether the U.S. commercial fleet is provided access to a Commission-wide catch limit in those years.
+A trip limit greater than 1 mt and fewer than 5 mt will be imposed when catch is within 50 mt of the annual catch limit.
 For any given calendar year, NMFS will publish catch limitations in the Federal Register.
 If the U.S. catch limit is reached, NMFS will announce a closure in the Federal Register prohibiting U.S. commercial vessels from targeting, retaining on board, transshipping, or landing additional PBF catch from the EPO, effective on a date following the closure announcement and through the last day of that calendar year.
 The catch limits would not apply to any U.S. commercial fishery operating outside of the Convention Area.

-Alternative 5 (No Action): Under this alternative, NMFS would not implement the IATTC Resolution to implement a PBF catch limit regime for U.S. commercial vessels fishing in the IATTC Convention Area.
-There would be no restrictions on the catch of PBF in the Convention Area by U.S. commercial fishing vessels.
+Alternative 5 (No Action): Under this alternative, NMFS would not implement the IATTC Resolution to implement a PBF commercial catch limit and/or trip limit regime for U.S. commercial vessels fishing in the IATTC Convention Area.
+There would be no restrictions on the commercial catch of PBF in the Convention Area by U.S. commercial fishing vessels.